odoo/documentation/sales/overview/main_concepts/introduction.rst

 upselling opportunity.
 So, I adapt the offer by adding more products.
 When the offer is ready, the customer just needs to sign it online in just a few clicks.
-Odoo Sales is integrated with major shipping services: UPS, Fedex, USPS and more.
+Twenty20 Sales is integrated with major shipping services: UPS, Fedex, USPS and more.
 The signed offer creates a delivery order automatically.

 That's it, I successfully sold my products in just a few clicks.